goyalankit/blog/posts/_posts/2018-05-19-what-is-vxlan.markdown

 To understand VXLAN better, let's first understand what's subnetting and VLAN.

 Let's say we have a physical LAN where there are multiple hosts with IPs in `10.1.2.0/24` network.
-Each host can talk to the other host using a switch alone.
+Each host can talk to the other hosts using a switch alone.
 Now, we want to group set of hosts and separate them from each other.
 What are our options?

 # IP Subnetting
 The first thought that comes to my mind is IP subnetting.
 It can prevent two hosts in different subnets from talking to each other unless we explicitly allow it using a router.